Difference between Finance vs Lease

-Finance vs Lease in this, Finance can be defined as an option or a mechanism that is availed by a buyer when he or she chooses to purchase a high-priced product and settles the total amount by paying in periodical installments.
+Finance vs Lease in this, Finance can be defined as an option or a mechanism that a buyer avails of when he or she chooses to purchase a high-priced product and settles the total amount by paying in periodical instalments.
 On the other hand, a lease can be defined as an option or a mechanism in which a leasing company chooses to buy a financial asset on behalf of others.
-In a finance option, the customer is deemed the owner of the product whereas, in a lease option, the leasing company or the dealer is regarded as the owner of the financial asset.
+In a finance option, the customer is deemed the owner of the product, whereas, in a lease option, the leasing company or the dealer is regarded as the owner of the financial asset.

-The financing option may or may not require the buyer to make down payments whereas, in the case of a leasing option, down payments are just not required.
-Finance is a sort of capital expenditure whereas the lease option is regarded as an operating expense.
-In a finance option, it is the hirer who can actually claim depreciation whereas, in the case of a leasing option, it is the lessor who is eligible to claim depreciation.
+The financing option may or may not require the buyer to make down payments, whereas, in the case of a leasing option, down payments are just not required.
+Finance is a sort of capital expenditure, whereas the lease option is regarded as an operating expense.
+In a finance option, the hirer can actually claim depreciation, whereas, in the case of a leasing option, it is the lessor who is eligible to claim depreciation.

-Below are the Top 9 difference between Finance vs Lease:
+Below are the top 9 differences between Finance vs Lease:

 Key Differences Between Finance vs Lease